Potato virus Y: Potato – PVY^{NTN} interaction

 Since PVY^{NTN} causes great loss in potato production, the research of potato – potato virus Y^{NTN} interaction is important.
 Sensitive potato cultivars respond to PVY^{NTN} inoculation with development of typical symptoms.
 On inoculated leaves 5 – 7 days after inoculation chlorotic and necrotic ringspots develop.
 As the virus spreads through the plant the systemic symptoms develop on uninoculated leaves.
 10 days after inoculation wrinkles and mosaic chlorosis appear, leading to a palm tree appearance (leaf drop).

 The viral defense mechanisms of plants will primarily try to restrict the movement of the virus.
-In failing this, it may attempt to induce cell death in infected tissue, thereby preventing the spread of virions.
+In failing this, plants may attempt to induce cell death in infected tissue, thereby preventing the spread of virions.
 Although the precise mechanism of disease induction by potyviruses in plants is unknown, it is known that these viruses cause a significant shutdown of host gene expression during viral replication.

 Physiological changes in potato plants as a response to PVY^{NTN} infection were intensively studied.
 At early stages of infection, meaning first 12 hours, photosynthesis related genes, genes involved in perception, signalling and defence response were shown to be differentially expressed.
 24 h after inoculation the amount of salicylic acid increased.

 A disruption in gene expression disrupts the normal cellular function of cells which could be the cause of the physical symptoms that the plant demonstrates.
 At the time of symptoms development, research on interaction between susceptible potato cultivar and PVY^{NTN} showed changes in cytokinin level.
 In inoculated leaves showing symptoms modifications in chloroplast structure and size, lower chlorophyll levels and differential activity of soluble and ionically bound peroxidases were detected.

 At later stages of PVY^{NTN} infection total protein concentration increased in sensitive potato cultivar while no such pronounced changes were observed in tolerant and moderately tolerant potato cultivars.
 Gene expression studies revealed changes in expression of genes for heat-shock proteins, catalase, β-1,3-glucanase and genes involved in photosynthesis.